marcus-downing/plugin-b/README.md

 }
 ```

+You need to keep the two `dependencies`.
+You can add other dependencies if you wish.

 Most of the fields in this file match the Grunt specification.
 The non-standard ones are:

  * `namespace`: The PHP namespace of all your plugin's classes and functions.

+### Namespaces

 Namespaces in PHP should use underscores `_` rather than dashes `-`;
 they can use uppercase letters if you wish, provided they're used consistently.